LavaOps/ssbse-2020-FrDdE/README.md

 6. config_dist.csv - create table config_dist(configNo int not null, distance int not null);

-7. bestF_Eq_Def.csv - create table bestF_Eq_Def(seqno int not null, configno int not null,distance int not null,medianpercid real(20,10),medianeval real(20,10),hits int not null, fitnessScore real(20,10));
+7. bestF_Eq_Def.csv - create table bestF_Eq_Def(seqno int not null, configno int not null,distance int not null,medianpercid real(20,10) not null,medianeval real(20,10) not null,hits int not null, fitnessScore real(20,10) not null);

+8. AllBestF_perSequence.csv - create table AllBestF_perSequence(seqno int not null,configno int not null,fitnessScore real(20,10),dust varchar(500) not null,lcase_masking varchar(500) not null,soft_masking varchar(500) not null,ungapped varchar(500) not null,xdrop_gap real not null,xdrop_gap_final real not null,xdrop_ungap real not null);

-Load the data into the tables created:
+#### Load the data into the tables created:

 1. LOAD DATA LOCAL INFILE 'configuration.csv' INTO TABLE configuration FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 2. LOAD DATA LOCAL INFILE 'fitness.csv' INTO TABLE fitness FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 3. LOAD DATA LOCAL INFILE 'blastn_output.csv' INTO TABLE blastn_output FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 4. LOAD DATA LOCAL INFILE 'null_hits.csv' INTO TABLE null_hits FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
-5.
-6.
-7.
+5. LOAD DATA LOCAL INFILE 'maxFitnessScorePerSequence.csv' INTO TABLE maxFitnessScorePerSequence FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
+6. LOAD DATA LOCAL INFILE 'config_dist.csv' INTO TABLE config_dist FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
+7. LOAD DATA LOCAL INFILE 'bestF_Eq_Def.csv' INTO TABLE bestF_Eq_Def FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
+8. LOAD DATA LOCAL INFILE 'AllBestF_perSequence.csv' INTO TABLE AllBestF_perSequence FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';

-Acknowledgments:
+#### Acknowledgments:

 This work is supported in part by This work is supported in part by NSF Grant CCF-1901543 and by The Center for Bioenergy Innovation (CBI) which is supported by the Office of Biological and Environmental Research in the DOE Office of Science.